 Mate Translate proves again how valuable Netflix’s subtitles can be for learning any language.
 The main app is a text & speech translator available across multiple platforms including Android and iOS.
 The Netflix specific browser extensions are there for Chrome, Opera, Firefox, and Edge.

 Mate Translate can translate 103 languages.
 As you watch a streaming show, just click on a word or a phrase.
 The translation is displayed in the player and you can use any synonyms, phonetic transcription, and the speak-out feature to learn pronunciation too.

 Save the words in categorized lists to practice them later.
-You can also export the word lists to a spaced repetition app like Reji to review them in intervals.
+You can also export the word lists to a spaced repetition app like Reji to review them at intervals.

 Subtly: Become Fluent With Translations

 Subtly also works like the Netflix extensions above.
 Like them, you can translate the words or phrases and learn a new language with the context of what’s happening in the scene.
-Watch a show and then review again with the vocabulary list it helps you build up.
+Watch a show and then revise with the vocabulary list it helps you build up.